Happea in comparison

 No compromise in allergens

-The pea is not genetically modified, and allergies to it are rare.
-The functional properties in pea protein and soya are comparable, however pea protein drinks mean easier plant-based choices with no compromise in terms of allergens and other nutritional considerations.
-The functional properties of pea protein are very good with biological value close to that of soy!
+The pea is not genetically modified, and pea allergies are rare.
+The functional properties in pea protein and soy are comparable, however pea protein drinks mean easier plant-based choices with no compromise in terms of allergens and other nutritional considerations.
+The functional properties of pea protein are very good with a biological value close to that of soy!